The 10-Point Data Engineering Due Diligence Checklist for 2026

 Go beyond surface-level claims of “AI expertise” and demand proof of their data engineering capabilities in an ML context.

-- Feature Store Experience: Ask about their practical experience with feature stores, which are critical for accelerating ML development.
+- Feature Store Experience: Ask about their practical experience with feature stores, which accelerate ML development.
 Ask: “Describe a project where you implemented a feature store like Tecton or a Databricks native solution.
 What was the impact on the data science team’s time-to-model?”

 - MLOps Infrastructure: Probe their knowledge of the end-to-end machine learning lifecycle.
 Ask: “How do you design data pipelines to support model retraining, monitoring for drift, and governance using tools like MLflow?
 Provide an example from a financial services or healthcare client.”

-- Self-Service Analytics Enablement: Evaluate how their architecture empowers analysts and data scientists.
+- Self-Service Analytics Enablement: Evaluate how their architecture gives analysts and data scientists secure access.
 Ask: “Walk us through how you would configure a Databricks SQL or Snowflake environment to provide secure, self-service access for our analytics team while controlling costs.”

 - Industry-Specific Use Cases: Test their domain knowledge.
 Present a scenario: “For an e-commerce company, what data foundation is required to build a real-time recommendation engine?
 What architectural choices would you make and why?”

-Key Takeaway: A partner truly ready for AI/ML will demonstrate a clear vision for how data engineering directly enables data science.
-They will discuss feature engineering pipelines, model registries, and data preparation for specific algorithms, not just generic data warehousing.
-Their success is measured by the speed and success of your ML models in production.
+Key Takeaway: A partner truly ready for AI/ML shows a clear line from data engineering to data science: feature engineering pipelines, model registries, and data preparation for specific algorithms, not generic data warehousing repackaged as “AI-ready.”
+Their success shows up in the speed and reliability of your ML models in production.

-True proficiency means understanding the nuances of a platform’s architecture, pricing model, and feature roadmap.
-A firm with deep Snowflake experience, for example, will design workloads to optimize warehouse credit consumption, while a Databricks specialist will correctly structure Unity Catalog for your governance needs.
-Without this specific expertise, you risk overpaying for a generic solution that fails to deliver the full value of your platform investment.
+True proficiency means understanding a platform’s architecture, pricing model, and feature roadmap.
+A firm with deep Snowflake experience designs workloads to control warehouse credit consumption; a Databricks specialist structures Unity Catalog correctly for your governance needs.
+Without that specific expertise, you risk paying for a solution that never delivers the platform’s full value.

 Evidence to Request and Questions to Ask